 We have experienced and may continue to experience changes in our senior management team.
 For example, Benjamin G. Wolff recently rejoined the Company's executive team as President and Chief Executive Officer effective February 23, 2024 replacing Laura J. Peterson, who has been our President & Chief Executive Officer since May 2023.
 In connection with this change in management, we anticipate that there will be changes to the Company's operations and also possibly to some of our key strategies and tactical initiatives over time.
 If we do not successfully implement and adapt to these changes they may not lead to the desired improvement in our business and results of operation.
 This in turn, could have a material adverse effect on our business.
-Our future performance will depend, in part, on the successful transition of our workforce to our new operating and organizational structure following our recent RIFs.
-Our inability to successfully manage these transitions, could be viewed negatively by our customers, employees, investors and other third-party partners, and could have an adverse impact on our business and results of operations.
+Our future performance will depend, in part, on the successfully manage these transitions, could be viewed negatively by our customers, employees, investors and other third-party partners, and could have an adverse impact on our business and results of operations.